 In the summer of 1972 or 1973 when I was 11 or 12 years old, I was sexually assaulted by a gang of boys, which included my five brothers, cousins, and a boy unrelated to me.
 I was with my family (my parents, five brothers, aunt, uncle, and cousins) in Maine, staying at a rustic vacation retreat owned by friends of my parents.
 Actually, the owners weren’t exactly friends of my parents.
-My father worked with a man named Kearney at Paine Webber whose wife’s family owned the vacation property in Maine.
+My father worked with a man named Art Kearney at Paine Webber whose wife’s family owned the vacation property in Maine.
 The Kearney’s had several children including a son named Dave who were roughly the same age as us so vacationing together seemed like a good idea.

 My parents, aunt, and uncle returned from dinner and my mother found me in the bathroom.
 I let her in and told her what happened.
-She was livid and yelled for all my brothers to come to the great room.
-She brought me with her and had my brothers line up and told them all to pull down their pants and underpants in front of me.
+She was angry and yelled for all my brothers to come to the great room.
+She took me with her and had my brothers line up and told them all to pull down their pants and underpants in front of me.
 They resisted but she forced them.
 Her intent was to humiliate them they way they humiliated me but seeing the genitals of my five brothers did not make me feel better; it made everything worse.
 I felt disgusted, ashamed, and so alone.
 I just wanted to get out of there but there was no escape because they were my family.

 My aunt Trudy consoled me that night and my mother insisted I go with her and Trudy the next day to the laundromat for a change in scenery (as if that would change anything).
 There were no comforting words, no discussion, just an expectation that I suck it up, move forward, and not speak about the shameful behavior of those boys.
 We never went back to that camp in Maine because Mr. and Mrs. Kearney didn’t want my brothers on the property again.
 That was it.